batrived/azure-docs/articles/event-grid/troubleshoot-subscription-validation.md

 ## Troubleshoot event subscription validation

 During event subscription creation, if you're seeing an error message such as `The attempt to validate the provided endpoint https://your-endpoint-here failed.
 For more details, visit https://aka.ms/esvalidation`, it indicates that there's a failure in the validation handshake.
-To resolve this error, verify the following aspects:
+To troubleshoot this error, verify the following aspects:

-- Do an HTTP POST to your webhook url with a [sample SubscriptionValidationEvent](webhook-event-delivery.md#validation-details) request body using Postman or curl or similar tool.
+- Send a HTTP POST request to your webhook url with a [sample SubscriptionValidationEvent](webhook-event-delivery.md#validation-details) request body using Postman or curl or similar tool.
 - If your webhook is implementing synchronous validation handshake mechanism, verify that the ValidationCode is returned as part of the response.
-- If your webhook is implementing asynchronous validation handshake mechanism, verify that you are the HTTP POST is returning 200 OK.
+- If your webhook is implementing asynchronous validation handshake mechanism, verify that it is returning HTTP StatusCode 200 OK as response.
-- If your webhook is returning 403 (Forbidden) in the response, check if your webhook is behind an Azure Application Gateway or Web Application Firewall.
-If it is, then your need to disable these firewall rules and do an HTTP POST again:
+- If your webhook is returning HTTP StatusCode 403 (Forbidden) in the response, check if your webhook is behind an Azure Application Gateway or Web Application Firewall.
+If it is, then your need to disable these firewall rules and send a HTTP POST request again:

-  920300 (Request Missing an Accept Header, we can fix this)
+  920300 (Request Missing an Accept Header)

   942430 (Restricted SQL Character Anomaly Detection (args): # of special characters exceeded (12))